 More information on UK nationals traveling to or living in the EU, and the EU Settlement Scheme for EU nationals living in the UK can be found in our article, 'The End of the Brexit Transition Period - Reminders for Employers'.

 The trade agreement does provide for the tariff free trading of goods between the UK and the EU which will be of benefit to businesses and consumers.
 However, for most businesses with EU (and Northern Irish) customers and supply chains, there will be additional processes that need to be followed in the import and export of goods.

 An overview of the changes to trade under the agreement can be found in our article, 'Brexit - Our New Relationship with the European Union'.

 It is not yet clear what the rules on State aid will be between the EU and the UK, as the existing EU State aid regime will cease to apply to the UK.
 For now, public bodies (and potential recipients of State aid) will need to refer to the WTO rules on subsidies, overlaid with principles set out in the UK's agreement with the EU.

-More details on the State aid rules and implications of Brexit can be found in our article, 'Procurement, State Aid, and the Brexit Transition - What Happens Now?'.
+More details on the State aid rules and implications of Brexit can be found in our articles below:

 The relationship between the UK and the EU on data protection is still to be determined.
 A transition period for the flow of data has been agreed until at least 30 April 2021 (extendable to 30 June), whereby the current rules continue to apply, following which it is hoped that the UK will be granted an 'adequacy decision' to recognise its data protection regime as being similar to that of the EU's.